Counseling Center

 Students who are seen at the emergency room and/or are hospitalized, and who do not wish to take a medical leave but feel ready to return to campus after a discharge from the hospital, must be evaluated for readiness to return to campus before they are permitted to resume living on campus or coursework.

 The process involves providing documentation from the hospital physician summarizing treatment and a medical opinion of the readiness of the student to return.
 In order to provide this required information, please complete the Provider Assessment and Release Form (see link and instructions below).
-Additionally, the student may be required to meet with a university official before they resume classes or returns to the residence hall.
+Additionally, the student may be required to meet with a university official before they resume classes or return to the residence halls.
 This information will be reviewed by the Dean of Students or another designated university official and a decision will be made regarding whether the student will be permitted to return or will require a medical leave.

 If the student and their family disagree about a recommendation for medical leave, they may appeal the decision to the Dean of Students.
 If the Dean decides that it is inappropriate for the student to return to campus at this time, the student will be placed on a medical leave.